mw-experts/rsql/README.md

 * age=gt=10;age=lt=20;(str=Fero,str=Hero): find all people older than 10 and younger than 20 and living either at Fero or Hero.

 Note that while the complexity of the queries can grow, the complete expression still remains in a form which is easy to understand and quite compact.

+By default, operators evaluated from left to right.
+However, a parenthesized expression can be used to change the precedence.

 ## Examples